 While some more casual closing phrases might be fine once you’re already working at a company and exchanging communications with colleagues, you’ll want to make sure the phrases you use during the hiring process are more professional.

-Here are a few of the most common ways to end an email:
+Here are a few of the most common ways to end a professional email:

 - Kind regards